vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-install-mgmt.md

 <!--      ![Select an existing VNET](../images/select-vnet-azure.png)-->

-    - To make the management cluster private, as described in [Azure Private Clusters](../tanzu-k8s-clusters/azure.md#private), enable the **Private Azure Cluster** checkbox.
+    - By default, Azure management and workload clusters are public.
+But you can also configure them to be private, which means their API server uses an Azure internal load balancer (ILB) and is therefore only accessible from within the cluster’s own VNET or peered VNETs.To make the management cluster private, as described in [Azure Private Clusters](../tanzu-k8s-clusters/azure.md#private), enable the **Private Azure Cluster** checkbox.

 ### Step 2: Management Cluster Settings